Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton

-Using the framework of quantum higher-spin theory, a proposal for the the Kerr Compton amplitude for any spin was given in ref.~\cite{Cangemi:2023bpe}, which classically agrees with explicit black-hole perturbation calculations~\cite{Bautista:2022wjf,private,Bautista:2023sdf} for certain choices of near-zone/far-zone splittings.
-While there exists contact-term ambiguities due to the appearance of transcendental functions starting at ${\cal O}(S^5)$, which makes the notion of tree-level unclear, one may expect that the simple all-orders result of ref.~\cite{Cangemi:2023bpe} captures an substantial part of the Kerr far-zone dynamics.
+Using the framework of quantum higher-spin theory, a proposal for the Kerr Compton amplitude for any spin was given in \rcite{Cangemi:2023bpe}, which classically agrees with explicit black-hole perturbation calculations~\cite{Bautista:2022wjf,private,Bautista:2023sdf} for certain choices of near-zone/far-zone splittings.
+While there exist contact-term ambiguities due to the appearance of transcendental functions starting at ${\cal O}(S^5)$, which makes the notion of tree level unclear, one may expect that the simple all-order result of \rcite{Cangemi:2023bpe} captures a substantial part of the Kerr far-zone dynamics.

 The Kerr Compton amplitude can be used to extract observables for binary Kerr black-hole scattering at second-post-Minkowskian order, which we explore in this work.
 We employed on-shell unitarity methods to compute the relevant classical 2-to-2 one-loop integrand.
 For simplicity, we took the classical limit (infinite-spin limit) already at tree level, and the unitarity cuts only employed classical building blocks that are entire functions of the spin vector.
 From the classical integrand, we extracted the scalar box, vector box and scalar triangle coefficients to all orders in spin.
 We find simple novel formulae for these, specifically the box coefficients are exponential functions in spin and rapidity, where the individual helicity contributions give obvious imprints.
 The triangle coefficients are given as simple derivatives/integrations applied to the Bessel function $J_0$ of the first kind.
-We define explicit Bessel-like functions to make manifest the spin-mutipole expansion to all orders in spin.
+We define explicit Bessel-like functions to make manifest the spin-multipole expansion to all orders in spin.
 With appropriate definitions, the triangle coefficients can be split into three contributions (originating from the pole term, subleading pole term and contact term of the Compton amplitude) that we presented as one-line expressions.